Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Properties of the Optimal Policy

+where the first (second) inequality is the direct result of Proposition 4 (3).
+And similarly the second part of the proposition holds. \(\Box\)

 The above proposition completes our discussion of the properties of the differential cost function $\Delta(i,\bar{i}^{d})$.
-These properties result in the following useful properties of the optimal policy stated in the next section.
+These properties and the relation between $\Delta(i,\bar{i}^{d})$ and $u(i,\bar{i}^{d})$ result in the following useful properties of the optimal policy in the next section.

-\subsection{Monotonicity properties of the optimal policy $u(i,\bar{i}^{d})$}
+\subsection{Monotonicity Properties of the Optimal Policy $u(i,\bar{i}^{d})$}

 Based on Propositions 3, 4, and 5, we present the following theorem as the main result illustrating the monotonicity properties of the optimal policy $u(i,\bar{i}^{d})$.

 \textbf{Theorem 1} The following properties hold for the state feedback optimal policy $u(i,\bar{i}^{d})$ for all $\{i,\bar{i}^{d}\}$: